Scientific Name

 Description

 Crassula atropurpurea var. anomala is a succulent shrublet with fleshy, obovate leaves on erect or decumbent stems.
-It grows up to 6 inches (15 cm) tall.
-All parts are densely covered with erect hairs.
+It can grow up to 6 inches (15 cm) tall.
 The leaves are green to yellow and can develop vibrant red to purple tips and edges in full sun.
+All parts of the plant are densely covered with erect hairs.

 Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
 Overwatering is sure to be fatal, as with all succulents, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, ensure to pour off any excess water after a few minutes.